hanhanhan-kim/noexiit/README.md

 See [Richard Moore's official repo](https://github.com/rjdmoore/fictrac) for additional details.
 My cloned repo is rolled back to commit `f60cae42ec747ad8e050f46079b49df2f7698749`.
 I use the following dependencies:
 - `vcpkg` rolled back to commit `85211f3ab66e15c7669a1c14a25564afcf31e2e6`.
 - [cmake v.3.15.0](https://github.com/Kitware/CMake/releases/tag/v3.15.0).

+### LabJack U3 DAQ

+I use the LabJack U3 as my DAQ for collecting stimulus data from a photoionization detector.
+I us Python3 to interface with the LabJack U3.
+Instructions for installing the `exodriver` library  necessary for using the LabJack U3 are available [here](https://labjack.com/support/software/installers/exodriver).
+Instructions for installing the LabJack U3 Python3 module are available on the [official LabJack GitHub](https://github.com/labjack/LabJackPython).